norcams/iaas/docs/installation/ip.rst

 prefix reservations to allow for up to 4 separated L2 switching domains, one per interface on the physical nodes.

+For IPv4, we split the /19 prefix per region into four /21's.
 Example split of the bgo prod transport block:

 ============ =================
  interface    reserved IPv4